 Understanding Secret Eating

-Secret eating can manifest as a standalone issue or as part of broader eating disorders such as Binge Eating Disorder (BED).
-In BED, secret eating is characterized by solitary eating due to embarrassment about the quantity of food consumed, highlighting the strong link between secret eating and feelings of shame and guilt.
+In some cases, secret eating is a standalone issue, while in others, it may be part of a broader eating disorder, such as Binge Eating Disorder (BED).
+Within BED, secret eating is often driven by embarrassment over the amount of food consumed, highlighting the strong connection between secret eating and feelings of shame and guilt.

 Signs & Symptoms of Secret Eating & “Sneak Eating”